What Can Someone Do With Your ID?

 If thieves have already stolen your name and address, they can submit a change of address request with the post office and redirect all of your mail, including bank statements, credit cards, checks, your IRS tax return, and more.

-Your personal information can also be used as security questions to hack into your bank accounts or credit card accounts.
+Your personal information can also be used as security questions to commit bank fraud and hack into your accounts or credit card accounts.
 If your debit or credit cards were in the same wallet as your stolen ID, the thief can ask your credit card company to issue a new card, change the address or your account passwords, and even trick lenders into issuing new credit accounts in your name.

-Once a fraudster captures enough information to piece together your financial life, they can drain your bank accounts, take out loans that they never intend to repay, destroy your credit score, and cause long-term financial devastation.
+Once a fraudster captures enough information to piece together your financial life, they can drain your bank accounts, take out loans that they never intend to repay (i.e., loan fraud or reverse mortgage scams), destroy your credit score, and cause long-term financial devastation.

 Unfortunately, you may never realize this is happening until you’re being hounded by debt collection agencies, fail to get approved for a mortgage, or can’t get an auto loan due to your negatively affected credit history.